deltachat/deltachat-pages/es/help.md

 ### What do double ticks mean in group messages?
 Has everyone read my message now?

-- A message shows double ticks after more than half the the recipients have seen the message on their display.
+- A message shows double ticks after more than half of the recipients have seen the message on their display.
 - Note that some recipients might have disabled read-receipts for privacy-reasons.